 Index-linked gilts (IGs) form the largest part of the gilt portfolio after conventional gilts.
 The UK was one of the earliest developed economies to issue index-linked bonds for institutional investors, with the first issue being in 1981.
 As with conventional gilts the coupon on an index-linked gilt reflects borrowing rates available at the time of first issue.
 However, as index-linked coupons reflect the real borrowing rate for the Government rather than the nominal borrowing rate there is a much smaller variation in real yields over time.

 Index-linked gilts differ from conventional gilts in that the semi-annual coupon payments and the principal are adjusted in line with the UK Retail Prices Index (RPI).
 This means that both the coupons and the principal paid on redemption of these gilts are adjusted to take account of accrued inflation since the gilt was first issued.
 For index-linked gilts whose first issue date is before July 2002, the Bank of England performs the function of calculating and publishing the uplifted coupons on each index-linked gilt following the release of the RPI figure which is relevant to it, while for index-linked gilts first issued from July 2002 onwards the DMO performs this function.
-The DMO has produced a detailed paper with examples which sets out the method for calculating cash flows on index-linked gilts.

 Each coupon payable on index-linked gilts consists of two elements: